Mark Felix: Supplements, Diet, and Best Lifts

 • Essential fatty acids: Can reduce joint pain and stiffness (Goldberg & Katz, 2007).

-In an interview with Muscle and Fitness, Felix mentions that he also takes a multi-vitamin and glucosamine to help with his joints.
+In an interview with Muscle and Fitness, Felix mentions that he also takes a multivitamin and glucosamine to help with his joints.

 Mark Felix: Strongman Diet